earlejam/effective-java-notes/README.md

 - Higher layers should catch lower-level exceptions and, in their place, throw exceptions that can be explained in terms of the higher-level abstraction; this is known as _Exception translation_
 - _Exception chaining_ is called for when the lower-level exception might be helpful to someone debugging the problem that caused the higher-level exception; lower-level exception passed to high-level one as "cause"
-- While exception translation is superior to mindless propogation of exceptions from lower layers, it should not be overused
+- While exception translation is superior to mindless propagation of exceptions from lower layers, it should not be overused

 #### 74. Document all exceptions thrown by each method

 - Always declare checked exceptions individually, and document precisely the conditions under which each one is thrown
 - Familiarizing programmers with all of the errors they can make helps them avoid making these errors
 - The unchecked exceptions of an interface form part of the interface's _general contract_ and enables common behavior among multiple implementations
-- Use the Javadoc @throws tag to document each exception that a method can throw, but do NOT use the 'throws' keykword on unchecked exceptions; this helps programmers separate the two
+- Use the Javadoc @throws tag to document each exception that a method can throw, but do NOT use the 'throws' keyword on unchecked exceptions; this helps programmers separate the two
-- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment (e.g NullPointerException)
+- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment (e.g. NullPointerException)

 #### 75. Include failure-capture information in detail messages